 - do tonneau covers improve mpg

-- does a tonneau cover increase mpg
+- average gas gain with a tonneau cover

-- mythbusters truck bed cover mpg
+- truck bed cover and fuel milage

 Filed Under: Toyota Tundra Accessories